VinceWak/Labs_0116/module_3/Project_week_7/readme.md

 The goal of this project is to practise in supervised learning using provided data.
 We need to create the model for the prediction/classification.
 Each group will need to research and implement the defined supervised machine learning methods.
+About data:
+ the file contains various parameters/features based on which a particular asteroid that is already classified as nearest earth object may or may not be hazardous.

 ## Getting Started